 Regardless, you’ll get a much greater understanding of the differences between healthcare in a developing country and your own as you develop your medical knowledge by rubbing shoulders with local professionals.
 Local medical staff also benefit from the additional hands on deck, as well as the two-way cultural exchange of ideas, skills and learnings that comes from interacting with international volunteers.

 You’ll need to provide a resume and a recommendation letter from your university upon being registered for the program.
 You also need to bring your own scrubs or lab coat and stethoscope.

-Why do Medical volunteering in Cambodia with IVHQ?
+Why do Medical volunteering in Phnom Penh with IVHQ?

 By volunteering in healthcare in Cambodia, you’ll be improving access to healthcare for the local community, while also gaining medical experience through:

 - Getting exposure to different clinical practices in action

 - Immersing yourself in Khmer culture